 The Alloy Personal Training Franchise has one of the fitness industry’s leading client retention rate of 97%.
-Get to know the 3 techniques to create an industry leading client retention strategy.
-In this episode, Rick and Matt discuss 3 techniques to increase your monthly client retention rate.
+Get to know the 3 techniques to increase client retention and create an industry leading client retention strategy.

 Alloy customers don’t just stick around longer than in any other fitness facility for no reason.
 So tune in to the podcast to discover Alloy’s strategies to increase member retention and build a powerful community.
 These are simple strategies that other fitness brands probably use, but our secret lies in using them consistently and ingraining them in our culture.
 Besides keeping people around and reducing the amount of marketing costs required to replace the churning members, a high retention rate is excellent for building a powerful community.

 During every contact with the client, starting before the sale and during the sales process, you need to set the right expectations and create the right foundation for an amazing long-term client relationship.

 From the first time you converse with the prospective client, whether you are texting them or you have them on the phone, just remember the customer experience starts from the time they see your advertisement to all the customer communication that transpires during the sales process.

 We prepare for the Alloy scripted starting point session by really digging into what that client needs.
 Then we build value by laying out what is going to be expected from their client membership.
 We tailor a solution for their particular goals, whether it’s moving better, weight loss, injury prevention, injury recovery, sports performance or just building confidence.
 You’re basically setting them up for success long term.